 Fill out the form below and we'll contact you and answer all of your questions.

-CSU-Global discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by Colorado State University-Global Campus in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of Colorado State University-Global Campus who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, collection agent, or student volunteering to assist another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for CSU-Global.
+CSU Global discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
+A school official is a person employed by Colorado State University Global in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official also may include a volunteer or contractor outside of Colorado State University Global who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, collection agent, or student volunteering to assist another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for CSU Global.

 Family Policy Compliance Office

 400 Maryland Avenue, SW